Trungram Gyalwa Rinpoche: Trungram mind-stream emanation lineage

-The third Trungram Gyalwa, Gotsa Gyalwa Luntok Thrinlay (1894–1959), was born in Derge, Eastern Tibet, and recognized by the 15th Karmapa, Khakyab Dorje (1871–1922).
-A principal disciple of the Karmapa, he became one of the 20th century's most revered meditation masters, renowned for his mastery of the Tripiṭaka (Buddhist scriptures) and bodhisattva practices.
+The 3rd Trungram Gyalwa, Gotsa Gyalwa Luntok Thrinlay (1894–1959), was born in the Wood Horse year in Derge, East Tibet and was recognized by the 15th Gyalwa Karmapa Khakyab Dorje (1871–1922).
+He was a heart disciple of Karmapa, respected and remembered among the Tibetans as one of the leading meditation masters of the 20th century.
+His knowledge of the Tripitaka and attainment in his meditation and Bodhisattva practice made him a model master.